telerik/winforms-docs/ribbonbar/designing-radribbonbar/using-different-elements-on-a-radribbonbar.md

 ---
 title: Using Different Elements on a RadRibbonBar
-page_title: Using Different Elements on a RadRibbonBar | UI for WinForms Documentation
+page_title: Using Different Elements on a RadRibbonBar | RadRibbonBar
-description: Using Different Elements on a RadRibbonBar
+description: You can build the user interface with a RadRibbonBar using a variety of different elements.
+In this tutorial, you will see how some of these elements can be placed and customized.
 slug: winforms/ribbonbar/getting-started/using-different-elements-on-a-radribbonbar
 tags: using,different,elements,on,a,radribbonbar
 published: True
-position: 6
+position: 3
 previous_url: ribbonbar-using-different-elements-on-a-radribbonbar
 ---